fnproject/fn/prop.md

 'agent' will also handle management of both sync and async job execution (specifically, async will not have its own execution path as like now)

-'controller' will wrap up the different semantics of sync and async task management wrt the data layer (i.e. storing info about the task, not concerned with the execution of it).
+'controller' will wrap up the different semantics of sync and async call management wrt the data layer (i.e. storing info about the call, not concerned with the execution of it).
 For example, when completing an async job, the db needs to be updated and the mq needs to be updated; for a sync job, only the db needs to be updated.
 These can be implemented by having different